harrycresswell/harry/site/content/notes/TIL03-deploy-graphql-sanity.md

 +++
-title = "TIL #3 – Deploy a GraphQL API for a Sanity project" date = "2019-07-19T10:38:59+02:00"
-description = "If you want to consume your Sanity dataset from a front-end the you will need to set up an API.
+title = "Deploy a GraphQL API for a Sanity project" date = "2019-07-19T10:38:59+02:00" description = "If you want to consume your Sanity dataset from a front-end the you will need to set up an API.
 You can do this using Sanity’s custom query language GROQ or GraphQL.
-These notes focus on the latter." slug = "til-03-deploy-graphql-api-sanity" tags = ["Today I Learned", "CMS"] draft = "false" type = "note" syndicate = "true"
+These notes focus on the latter." slug = "til-03-deploy-graphql-api-sanity" tags = ["Today I Learned", "GraphQL"] draft = "false" type = "note" syndicate = "true"